-c.
-The student (undergraduate or graduate) is notified of the receipt of the Form and the need for a hearing to resolve the case (as above, Section VIII.B).

-d.
-With the notification, the student will be directed to review the Board on Academic Honesty website and will be informed of the availability of consultation with the academic honesty liaison.
+- c.
+The student (undergraduate or graduate) is notified of the receipt of the Form and the need for a hearing to resolve the case (as above, Section VIII.B). - d.
+With the notification, the student will be directed to review the Board on Academic Honesty website and will be informed of the availability of consultation with the academic honesty liaison. - e.

-e.
 Students may not drop, or withdraw from, or choose the S/F grading option for the course during this process or when an Instructor Resolution with Penalty Form has been signed and filed.
 If the student drops or withdraws, s/he will be reinstated in the course.
-The S/F option will be rescinded whether declared prior to or after the violation.
+The S/F option will be rescinded whether declared prior to or after the violation. - f.

-f.
 The Chair of the Board on Academic Honesty will review the Form and the other materials submitted within one week of receipt, and will contact the reporting person if any additional materials are required to complete the case file or if any clarification of the report or the evidence is needed.

 g.
 Once a reporting person has submitted a board resolution form, the reporting person may submit additional evidence.
 In undergraduate cases, the reporting person may not retract the form unless the Chair of the Board on Academic Honesty and the reporting person both approve the substitution of a signed Instructor Resolution Warning Letter or Instructor Resolution with Penalty Form.
 In graduate cases, the reporting person may not retract the form unless the Dean of Graduate Studies and the reporting person both approve the substitution of a signed Instructor Resolution with Penalty Form.
-In undergraduate cases, only the Dean of the College, upon the recommendation of the reporting person and the Chair of the Board, has the right to retract a board resolution form without the substitution of a signed Instructor Resolution.
-In graduate cases, only the University Provost, upon the recommendation of the reporting person and the University Provost, upon the recommendation of the substitution of a signed Instructor Resolution.
-In graduate cases, has the right to retract a board resolution with Penalty Form.
-In graduate cases, only the University Provost, upon the recommendation of the reporting person and the University Provost, upon the recommendation of the substitution of a signed Instructor Resolution form without the substitution of a signed Instructor Resolution form without the substitution of a signed Instructor Resolution form.
+In undergraduate cases, only the Dean of the College, upon the recommendation of the reporting person and the Chair of the Board, has the right to retract a board resolution form without the substitution of a signed Instructor Resolution Warning Letter or Instructor Resolution with Penalty Form.
+In graduate cases, only the University Provost, upon the recommendation of the reporting person and the Dean of Graduate Studies, has the right to retract a board resolution form without the substitution of a signed Instructor Resolution with Penalty Form.